-This is why, in 2019, Friends of the Earth is launching a campaign to double tree cover in every region of England, Wales and Northern Ireland.
-We want to encourage tree planting (right trees, right place), but also rewilding and lots of natural regeneration of our native trees.
+In 2019, Friends of the Earth launched a campaign to double tree cover in every region of England, Wales and Northern Ireland.
+We are continuing to encourage tree planting (right trees, right place), but also rewilding and lots of natural regeneration of our native trees.

 We’re doing so partly because of what it will do for wildlife, air quality and wellbeing (studies show that trees are good for people’s mental health).